-Trigeminal neuralgia (TN), also known as the suicide disease, is an excruciating type of facial pain brought on by irritation of a nerve in the brain that has three arms, each of which supplies sensation to different parts of the face, including the teeth, gums, lips, jaw, cheek and nose, explains John Delfino, D.M.D., a clinical professor of anesthesiology at New York University School of Medicine, in Manhattan.
-People with TN may go into remission for several months, or even years, for no known reason, and then the TN recurs, often with a vengeance.
+Trigeminal Neuralgia (TN) is an excruciating type of facial pain brought on by irritation of a nerve in the brain that has three arms, each of which supplies sensation to different parts of the face, including the teeth, gums, lips, jaw, cheek and nose, explains John Delfino, D.M.D., a clinical professor of anesthesiology at New York University School of Medicine, in Manhattan.
+People with Trigeminal Neuralgia may go into remission for several months, or even years, for no known reason, and then the TN recurs, often with a vengeance.

 What Does Trigeminal Neuralgia Feel Like?